OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 The first parameter gives the variable a name.
 This name needs to follow Python's standard for variable names, so it must begin with a letter or underscore and should consist of only alphanumeric characters and the underscore.
 Keep in mind that a leading underscore is generally used for private data or functions.
 Also, spaces cannot be used in a variable name.
+Generally, we've tried to follow the PEP-8 standard for component instance names as well as Python variable names, which proscribes the use of lower case names with words separated by underscores.

 The second parameter specifies the parent, which in this case should be "self," which just means that these variables are all owned by the Transmission component.
 The third parameter marks this variable as either an